EuniceA-tech8/EuniceA-tech8/README.md

 ## Hi there 👋
 I'm new here.

+##Quick word about me:
+I am a transfer college studently currently pursuing a Computer Science Major at Lehman College.
+As of right now, I am choosing as we speak.

 <!--
 **EuniceA-tech8/EuniceA-tech8** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.